- Why Us

 The good news is this...
 FDA 21 CFR Part 820 and ISO 13485 are very similar.
 In fact the “new” ISO 13485:2016 is in one-to-one alignment with FDA 21 CFR Part 820.30 regarding Design Controls.
 This is good news and means you can establish a “one size fits all” quality system, encompassing Design Controls too.

-For medical device startups, the quality system expectations is that you have all parts and pieces defined and implemented by the time you go to market.
+For medical device startups, the quality system expectations are that you have all parts and pieces defined and implemented by the time you go to market.

 Yes, there are parts of the FDA regulations and ISO requirements that do apply to you, even if you are pre-market.